 Pupils can choose to receive fortnightly sessions to prepare them for the rigorous extra assessment and forms of interview required for an application to read medicine.
 For one period each week, pupils considering careers in medicine, dentistry, veterinary science or biomedical science careers receive a general preparation for their university application.
+Pupils also considering biomedical science careers are also advised to join these sessions.
 This will include group work, interview skills (including Multiple Mini Interviews) and a general study of the science and issues surrounding medicine, dentistry and veterinary medicine.
 There is also practice and advice for the UCAT and BMAT admissions tests.

 An increasing number of university courses now requires one of these tests, and gaining familiarity with the style of questions during the L6 is advised as tests must be sat early in the year of application (i.e. the Upper Sixth).
-Thus in addition to the above, there will also be sessions on critical thinking, medical ethics and essay planning as well as revision sessions in Mathematics and Physics for those pupils who are not taking these subjects at A level.
-Any considering reading medicine, pupil dentistry, veterinary science or biomedical science is strongly encouraged to choose this option.
+Thus in addition to the above, there will also be sessions on critical thinking, medical ethics and essay planning.
+Any pupil considering reading medicine, dentistry, veterinary science or biomedical science is strongly encouraged to choose this option.
 Pupils wanting to know more should speak to Mr Burman-Roy.